Is depression a genetic disorder?

 The causes of depression have been the topic of lots of research.
 The current understanding of researchers in this field suggests that the answer isn’t completely clear-cut when it comes to the question of whether depression is genetic.

-Some scientific studies suggest that there is a genetic component to depression.
+Some scientific studies suggest there's a genetic component to depression.
 For example, a study of 1.2 million people by Yale University identified 178 gene variants linked to major depression.
 It’s important here to note that these genetic variants don’t equal depression directly.
 Our genes carry information that determines our traits, and some of these genetic variants can make certain people more susceptible to developing depressive disorders.

 Genes do have an impact, but environmental factors, personal experiences, and a range of other influences can also play a role.
 These can also differ from person to person.
 In some people, biological factors may be the most significant cause of their depression, with environmental factors offering less of an impact.
 In others, this might be the complete opposite.